Are you ready for the insane Denim Cox BMX videos because you know this kid shreds?

 However, Cox has some big balls, as he is no stranger to going insane on his dirt bike, too.

-In short, he is a WILD dude who likes all the fun that two wheels bring.
+In short, he is a WILD dude who likes all the fun two wheels bring.

-Moreover, Denim was born back in 1995, in Tucson, Arizona, and started riding back when he was 7 or 8 years old.
+Moreover, Denim was born in 1995 in Tucson, Arizona, and started riding back when he was 7 or 8 years old.

 But even before that, he was already doing stuff on dirt bikes.

 Luckily, his dad somehow managed to befriend some motocross guys, and it all when from there.
 They were the ones that brought Denim Cox on board of the freestyle life.

-Denim is still pretty young, and he is already doing very well for himself.
+Denim is still pretty young and already doing very well for himself.
 He rides for various brands and teams, like BSD, Epic Ride Shop, Onsomeshit and Common Crew, to name a few.

 If you haven’t yet gotten a chance to see any of the rad BMX videos that Dan shot, you can enjoy them right here, right now.

 If you do not want to miss all the craze that Denim faces daily in your life, go and follow him on Instagram.

 Featured photo by: Kevin Schnider.